YashwanthKumar02/DSA/README.md

 # DSA
-These are the DSA I've solved
+These are the DSA problems I've solved